 Types of A2P messaging

-A2P messaging can be done using toll-free messaging, ten-digit long codes, or shortcodes, which usually consist of five or six digits).
-These options relate to the phone number you're sending messages from.
+A2P texting can be done using toll-free messaging, ten-digit long codes, or shortcodes, which usually consist of five or six digits.
+These options relate to the phone number from which you're sending messages.
 There are various reasons why you might want to use one over another, cost being one of them.

 Long codes are actual phone numbers and might be useful for a business targeting a local market.
-These are also relatively inexpensive to use, but they have some drawbacks – they're unregulated for starters, so they attract spammers.
+These are also relatively inexpensive to use, but they have some drawbacks – they're unregulated, for starters, so they tend to attract spammers.

 Toll-free messaging also has pros and cons.
 It's fast and convenient but subject to carrier filtering, which can affect deliverability and thus limit your reach.

 In terms of the actual content you send by text, there are three categories of business messaging you need to know about for subscriber consent requirements.
-You can read all about them in CTIA's Messaging Principles and Best Practices, but here's a summary below.
+You can read all about them in CTIA's guidelines, but here's a summary below.

 1. Conversational messaging

-This is a back and forth text conversation between a business and a consumer.
-A good example is where a customer enquires about a service or product.
+This is a back-and-forth text conversation between a business and a consumer.
+A good example is when a customer inquires about a service or product.
 In this case, the conversation is initiated by the customer.
 Conversational messaging is based on implied consent.
 No further permission is required.

 2. Informational messaging

 This is when a consumer submits their phone number to a business and requests to be contacted in the future.
-Usually, this relates to service messages, for instance, appointment reminders, fraud alerts, or account updates, but 'welcome' texts fall into this category too.
+Usually, this relates to service messages, for instance, reminders, two-factor authentication codes, fraud alerts, or account updates, but 'welcome' texts fall into this category too.

 3. Promotional messaging

-Lastly, these are one-way text messages that promote or advertise a product, service, brand or business.
-Because promotional texts can be seen as intrusive or spammy, express written consent is required.
 A good way to capture consent is through an opt-in checkbox situated next to where the consumer submits their contact details.
-For example, when creating an online account or filling in a contact form.
+You might have noticed them when creating an online account or filling in a contact form, for example.
 A key need-to-know here is that you must obtain this explicit consent before you send that first promotional text.

 A2P messaging offers several advantages.
 It enables you to send a high volume of messages to large groups of subscribers all at the same time.
 And as text messages are delivered pretty much instantly, you can send time-sensitive alerts with confidence.

-With A2P messaging, you don't need to use your own phone number.
-Instead, you can select a toll-free, long code or shortcode number to use.
+With an A2P messaging platform, you don't need to use your own phone number.
+Instead, you can select a toll-free number, long code, or shortcode to use.

-Finally, as a communications channel, SMS works exceptionally well to put your business directly in front of your target audience.
+Finally, as a communication channel, SMS does an exceptional job of putting your business directly in front of your target audience.
 96% of smartphone owners use SMS.
-With fantastic text open rates (nearly 100% according to Salesforce), A2P could potentially revolutionise the way you do business.
+And with fantastic text open rates (nearly 100%, according to Salesforce and Gartner), A2P SMS messaging could potentially revolutionize the way you do business.

-A2P messaging can streamline appointments.
-Application to person messaging automates the process of sending out appointment reminders to customers - while giving you the ability to customize each message.
+A2P SMS messaging can streamline appointments.
+Application-to-person messaging automates the process of sending out appointment reminders to customers while giving you the ability to customize and personalize each message.
 When it appears on a user's mobile device, the message will stand out.
 You can easily pair a business SMS software application with online reservation systems to provide a seamless experience for the mobile user.

 A2P messaging can quickly deliver messages to mobile phones.
-When you automate text messaging using a business SMS solution, you can quickly convey critical information to your audience.
+When you automate text messaging using a reliable A2P provider, you can quickly convey critical information to your audience.
 If you're trying to quickly notify your audience of time-sensitive information, email marketing campaigns are rarely effective.

 And last but not least, application-to-person messaging doesn't have to break the bank.
 There are a number of affordable A2P enterprise mobile messaging solutions on the market for business owners and marketers to choose from.